 Delonde, beta reader for "So, this is rape."

-My reviews: Russian Roulette, seriously I never know what mood will strike me.
-Sometimes I've been cruel, disgusted by something even the author might not have noticed in their own work (maybe something that has appeared in my own work??
-Possibly, I'm not above hypocrisy), some dynamic or other that we are likely encouraged not to think about, talk about, or explore critically.
-I've hurt people with my words.
-Some instances of which I'm still happy about, yet most of which I am ashamed.
-In addition, I am an awkward reviewer.
+My reviews: As I mature I am working on becoming more constructive and appreciative, and less of a shit.
+Also, I am an awkward reviewer.
 I have synesthesia and feelings have a color sense.
-And not always colors that correspond to actual colors.
-And so when I have thoroughly enjoyed a fic, the words of my enjoyment are usually the least dominant input my brain is giving me, or there are simply no words in our vocabulary to describe those color feelings.
-(I'm sure I am just a difficult person in general _).
+And not always colors that I can describe.
+And so, when I have thoroughly enjoyed a fic, the words of my enjoyment are usually the least dominant input my brain is giving me, or there are simply no words in our vocabulary to describe those color feelings.
 So, if I've favorited your fic and not left a review, or favorited but left an inadequate review, just know that your fic brought beautiful colors into my world, and I thank you for them.

 Major TW beyond this point

-I have an absolute love/hate relationship with my fanfic, "So, this is rape" (12/25/10) because I used rape as a plot device.
-Something I hadn't critically thought about for most of my life until long after I'd written this.
-Rape as a plot almost never improves the world, almost always contributes to the narratives that encourage rape, and re-establishes, rewards, and eroticizes the role of the abuser.
-I received more than one PM from survivors saying that this story had changed their lives forever.
-For one it had inspired massive healing.
-So, here it sits, not deleted, a little loved and a little loathed.
+I have an absolute love/hate relationship with my fanfic, "So, this is rape" (12/25/10) Rape as a plot almost never improves the world, almost always contributes to the narratives that encourage rape, and re-establishes, rewards, and eroticizes the role of the abuser.
+For a long time, I really hadn't thought of my responsibility as a writer, producing material that others will consume into their reference narratives.
+I received more than one PM from survivors saying that this story had changed their lives forever and inspired massive healing.
+So, here it sits, not deleted.

 I am of the strong opinion that survivors of trauma should not ever have to empathize with, love, or forgive their abusers.
 Nor will I cast shame on those who do.
 I am a survivor.
 There is not a single path forward.
 There are many.
 Shame does not help us on our way.
 And "forward" is a word no one else should define for us.
 Using that word necessitates a disclaimer: the idea that trauma is "past" "in the past" somehow "stationary", is not something anyone should impose on anyone else, because it can be presumptuous, invalidating, and revictimizing.